 So what can be said about this wheat ale?
 Well, for starters, it is infused with orange zest during the brewing process, which gives the brew a subtle sourness to an otherwise aromatic beer filled with the deliciousness of roasted wheat.
 This irresistibly smooth Taiwan-brewed German beer is the perfect drink to have after a full day’s work.

 With its APV measured at 12%, this red ale sure has got a kick.
-Red malts are used as the main ingredient and then aged in decanted bourbon whisky barrels from Kentucky’s distilleries.
-The concerted subtle flavors of vanilla and honey from the barrels and the familiar caramelized scent from red malts make this beautiful ale pleasantly robust, making it a must have for bourbon and craft beer connoisseurs alike.
+Red malts are used as the main ingredient and then aged in decanted bourbon whiskey barrels from Kentucky’s distilleries.
+The concerted subtle flavors of vanilla and honey from the barrels and the familiar caramelized scent from red malts make this beautiful ale pleasantly robust, making it a must-have for bourbon and craft beer connoisseurs alike.

 Well, there you have it, some of the most delicious and unique brews in town.
 Most of the beers introduced above could be easily located at craft beer bars all around the country or at the companies’ very own outlets.
 However, what would intrigue most avid craft drinkers, are the experiences available at the breweries themselves.
 Currently, companies such as Jim & Dad’s have the doors of their breweries wide open for visitors looking for a more personal experience.
 Customers are encouraged to make reservations at the breweries of their choosing to experience the full lines of beers available at each respective location, paired with detailed explanations from the brewers themselves on the process of their craft and the founding principles of their passion.
 So, as you get ready to embark on your craft brew journey in Taiwan, have one of the above recommendations while you find the brew that best suits your palette.
 Cheers.